The 2019 Games are Concluded

 Join Our Facebook Teacher group for project updates!

 Welcome from your project coordinator, Dr. Terry Smith.
 I’m a National Geographic Education Program Cohort Leader, a moderator with the GeoBee, and an AP Human Geography scorer – you can see why I love the Landmark Games – so much geography!
-I taught in the elementary classroom for 14 years, and my teacher education experience is with Radford University, Western Illinois University, Antioch University, and the University of Saint Francis.
+I taught in the elementary classroom for 14 years, and my current teacher education experience is with Radford University, and before that, I was with Western Illinois University, Antioch University, and the University of Saint Francis.
 I hope you enjoy this global experience and the adventures of collaborating with others around the world!